 The short answer is yes, but there are some criteria you need to meet:

-• You claim your parent as a dependant.
+- You claim your parent as a dependent.

-According to the IRS2, you can, if you itemize your deductions and you list your parent as a dependent.
+According to the IRS2, you can get a tax deduction for paying a caregiver, if you itemize your deductions and you list your parent as a dependent.
 But, you can only claim the portion that wasn't covered by insurance.

 Looking for a medical alert device?